AngelaJ34/COVID-19-Tracker/README.md

 # Overview

 COVID-19 Tracker website project is built to showcase the total contracted infections, deaths, and recovery cases world-wide.
-The red graph and the world map provides a clearer illustration for were COVID-19 is present around the world.
+The red graph and the world map provides a clearer illustration to where COVID-19 is shown around the world including all the parameters above.

 # Technology tools & packages used